ZhaozzReal/DATTSS/README.md

 In ```/path/to/DATTSS_output.txt```, each row corresponds to one tandem TSS event and its related features.

-The explanations of column names are as follows:
+The explanation of each column is as follows:

  * genename:
  * first_exon_region：